What Is an Emergency Fund? Plus, Why You Need One

 For example, you may plan to use your emergency fund to pay for car repairs.
 But what do you do if your car breaks down and you decide it may be better to replace the car than fix it?
 If your car is broken down beyond repair and you need a car to get to work, then perhaps replacing your car is an emergency.

-However, if spending a couple hundred dollars from your emergency fund could save you from wiping out your fund completely and allow you to postpone buying a new car until you can save for the down payment, it might be better to just get the car fixed.
+However, if spending a couple hundred dollars from your emergency fund could save you from wiping out your fund completely and allow you to postpone buying a new car, it might be better to just get the car fixed.

 Where to keep an emergency fund